Lipidology: Clinical lipidology

 The Framingham Heart Study and other epidemiological studies have found a correlation between lipoproteins and cardiovascular disease (CVD).
 Lipoproteins are generally a major target of study in lipidology since lipids are transported throughout the body in the form of lipoproteins.

 A class of lipids known as phospholipids help make up what is known as lipoproteins, and a type of lipoprotein is called high density lipoprotein (HDL).
 A high concentration of high density lipoproteins-cholesterols (HDL-C) have what is known as a vasoprotective effect on the body, a finding that correlates with an enhanced cardiovascular effect.
 There is also a correlation between those with diseases such as chronic kidney disease, coronary artery disease, or diabetes mellitus and the possibility of low vasoprotective effect from HDL.

 Another factor of CVD that is often overlooked involves the concentrations of low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL).
 These are often seen at higher than expected and necessary levels in the body due to food uptake, family history, and a person's metabolic rate.
 There is a correlation between these increased levels and stroke, heart attack, and mortality.

 Therapeutic lipidology

-Statins are a class of drugs used to treat cardiovascular disease by lowering lipid levels, specifically LDL-C levels.
-Statins have shown to reduce new cardiovascular events by 30-40%.
-However, complications may still arise even after taking the drug and some patients are statin-intolerant.
-Lipoprotein apheresis therapy is another nonsurgical treatment for reducing LDL-C concentrations.
+Statins are a class of lipid-lowering medications used in the treatment and prevention of cardiovascular disease, specifically those associated with LDL-C. Statins have been shown to reduce incident cardiovascular events by 30-40% when used as prescribed.
+However, statins are associated with a range of adverse effects (e.g., statin myopathies and myalgias) sometimes severe enough warrant discontinuation and/or substitution.
+For individuals completely intolerant to statins who nevertheless have an indication for lipid-lowering therapy, lipoprotein apheresis—a non-surgical method of removing lipoprotein particles from the bloodstream—is an option.

-PCSK9 inhibitors are a new drug that can replace statins and lipoprotein apheresis therapy.
-For patients that are statin-intolerant, PCSK9 inhibitors can provide a therapeutic alternative.
+Pharmacologic inhibition of proprotein convertase subtilisin/kexin type 9 (PCSK9), an enzyme crucial for maintaining lipoprotein homeostasis, can be achieved through the use of monoclonal antibodies targeting PCSK9, such as evolocumab and alirocumab.
+This approach offers a potential solution for individuals with statin intolerance and insufficient response to statins alone, a common scenario among patients with familial hypercholesterolemia—whereby significant reductions in circulating lipoproteins can be achieved.